 This study – produced by a newspaper generally regarded as conservative – shows that South Australia is a world leader in renewable energy and its per capita development of wind power is the highest in the world.
 For a state like Western Australia facing loss of its urban water supply and some of the most unique-in-the-Holocene, (as Antoni Milewski points out in a discussion with me) ecosystems to the loss of the winter Ferrel cell known to be certain from modern CO2 concentrations and temperatures, there ought to be absolute demands for energy efficiency enormously greater than nations that possess the most ephemeral and short-lived ecosystems, which developed on soils that allow for extremely easy manipulation to produce large and reliable food supplies for storage during a long gelid or near-gelid season where food can easily be stored.

-In Australia, by comparison, ecosystems have not changed radically since the Paleocene, when mean annual temperatures over the globe were similar to those in Australia today at an average maximum of a hot 28°C – as was average soil fertility at about one-fifth to one-seventh the levels of non-occluded phosphorus found in soils of the Enriched World today.
+In Australia, by comparison, ecosystems have not changed radically since the Paleocene, when mean annual temperatures over the globe were similar to those in Australia today at an average maximum of a hot 28°C. Average soil fertility – indicated by fossil laterites in heavily glaciated Scotland and Antarctica – was also relatively similar to modern Australia at maximally one-fifth to one-seventh the levels of non-occluded phosphorus found in soils of the Enriched World today.
 Such conditions create greatly more complex ecosystem relations than found in the hypereutrophic, fast-paced (in metabolism) and extremely competitive Enriched World where a very small number of species able to use large and extremely soluble nutrient supplies can drive huge numbers of taxa to extinction.
 (For instance, such exclusively hot-climate bird taxa as the Coliiformes, Gabulidae, Bucconidae and Todidae all originated in pre-glaciation Europe but are extinct in even the hottest parts of the Enriched World today).

 In the Unenriched World, manipulating ultra-cheap land to produce food outcompetes any food production in the Enriched World, but the consequences for the very complex ecosystems on geologically commonplace soils are severe.
 Australia’s and Southern Africa’s native plants cannot tolerate Enriched World levels of soluble nutrients, and creating them can severely damage soils especially in areas like the Murray-Darling Basin that have spent most of geological history as shallow seas.
 Runaway climate change could also affect productivity in hot environments by changing rainfall or requiring crops that could cope with more heavily leached soils.